-Computational Healthcare is developed in collaboration with Radiology and Anesthesiology departments at Weill Cornell Medical College, Cornell University.
+Computational Healthcare indexes and aggregates data from millions of healthcare visits.
+Using novel privacy preserving aggregation strategies it simplifies data analysis & dissemination.
+It is developed in collaboration with Radiology and Anesthesiology departments at Weill Cornell Medical College, Cornell University.

 I am a co-founder of Temporal Health.
 Temporal Health aims to make information derived from large healthcare databases accessible to a broad audience.

 I am currently developing a simple visual indexing and search system, using features derived from Google's inception model trained on the imagenet data.
 Along with an Approximate Nearest Neighbor query server.
 I am developing a swift app that computes index vector on smartphone and retrives results from the server.
 Images are efficiently (2$ per 400,000 images) indexed using AWS spot GPU instances.

 Previously I built EraseImage.com an online tool for segmenting images.
 It lets users perform image segmentation and background removal, completely in client-side JS.
 It is implemented using Angular, FabricJS and superpixel algorithms.

 I am interested in using a cheap ( Total cost < 300$ ) combination of an Android smartphone and a Sphero for monitoring and reconstruction tasks.
 Such devices are extremely useful for several custom tasks.
 E.g. Periodically taking pictures of a room for 3D reconstruction.
 Or programmable movable lights inside a photography studio.